kilbouri/student-sync/PROTOCOL.md

 ## Message Types

 Student-Sync uses Tag-Length-Value (TLV) encoded messaging.
-This is chosen as it provides a relatively small overhead while also enabling the transmission of raw binary data, without needing to encod it to a text-based format (such as Base64).
+This is chosen as it provides a relatively small overhead while also enabling the transmission of raw binary data, without needing to encode it to a text-based format (such as Base64).

 The structure of a single message is as follows: